GeorgiKeranov/motocross-enduro-parts/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.6.5 =
+- Changed: Updated DOMPurify lib to 2.2.6.
+- Changed: Reload the Form Builder after Save and Embed option usage, and going back using the browser Back button.
+- Changed: Disable From Name and From Email fields in Form Builder > Notifications when the WP Mail SMTP plugin forces those values.
+- Fixed: The Gutenberg block JavaScript issue in WordPress 5.0-5.1.1 versions.
+- Fixed: The Gutenberg block CSS issues in Twenty Twenty-One theme.
+- Fixed: AMP incompatible script for Lite version.
+- Fixed: Logs records on WPForms > Tools > Logs may not be clickable under certain circumstances, preventing previewing the logged information.
+- Fixed: Email Summaries ignoring timezone offset while generating reports.
+- Fixed: Email Suggestion feature when using two or more forms on a page.
+- Fixed: Missing on-hover tooltips' after cloning/duplicating elements in the Form Builder.
+- Fixed: Minor styling issues on the WPForms > Tools > Logs page.
+- Fixed: Issues while importing forms saved in UTF-8 with BOM.
+- Fixed: Improve performance of the WPForms Challenge.
+- Fixed: WPForms module icon compatibility with the latest Elementor version.
+- Fixed: Incorrect CPT and taxonomy terms alphabetical sorting of the Dynamic Choice option values for fields that support this Advanced Option.
+- Fixed: Compatibility with WordPress 4.9 on the WPForms > Analytics/SMTP pages.
+- Fixed: AJAX form submissions on some server configuration.
+- Fixed: Improve Admin Menu Bar support since WordPress 5.2.

 = 1.6.4.1 =
 - Added: Frontend form warning indicating missing WPForms JS (visible to admin only).